The Ultimate Fall Wedding Guide

 One of the most important elements of your wedding that I really well thought of is the color palette.
 You and your husband-to-be must have spent hours putting pen and paper to the wedding of your dreams, and it all comes together in the color that will guide the décor and theme of such a special occasion.

-Earthy, golden and jewel tones are the most popular color palettes for fall weddings.
-We are not saying you have to change your entire linens, décor and bridesmaids’ dresses, but since these colors are found in nature, it is easier to add touches of them to your existing décor.
-Perhaps for one of your wedding party’s DIY activities you can ask them to change the color of the signage from coral to marigold or even teal.
+Earthy, golden, and jewel tones are the most popular color palettes for fall weddings.
+We are not saying you have to change your entire linens, décor, and bridesmaids’ dresses, but since these colors are found in nature, it is easier to add touches them to your existing décor.
+Perhaps for one of your wedding party’s DIY activities, you can ask them to change the color of the signage from coral to marigold or even teal.

 Take advantage of the spectacular shades of yellow and red the season provides us with and bring a touch of nature into your wedding.

 It doesn’t necessarily have to match the weather.
 If your wedding was originally a beach themed or fun in the sun affair, you can think of yourself as a visionary by bringing the summer into the fall with your wedding décor, where the only thing that changes is the date.

 There are a few color combinations that are commonly found in weddings no matter what time of the year they take place.
 These represent love, happiness, prosperity, and usually go with everything.
 From the invitations and set-the-dates to tablecloths and signage, flowers and centerpieces, the right color palette gives your wedding a sense of cohesion and helps define your personality as a couple.
 The most traditional color palettes found in weddings all over the world and throughout the year are:

 – Black, white and gold accents

 – Blue and white, with touches of gold or wood for a more rustic feel

 – Emerald and white

 – Neutrals and metallics